-Unfortunately, we will not always find a connector which meets our expectations.
+Unfortunately, we will not always find a connector that meets our expectations.
 That’s why we can call our service/API via HTTP request or write a custom code, launched as – like mentioned above – Azure Functions.

 Azure Logic Apps can be created through a visual designer in Azure Portal or Visual Studio.
 It can be also edited via a text editor if stored as a JSON file.
-Standard „bricks” can stick to different logic bricks like loops, switches, conditions and even more.
+Standard „bricks” can stick to different logic bricks like loops, switches, conditions, and even more.

-One of the solutions we built at Predica is synchronization of Office 365 user calendars with SharePoint Online.
+One of the solutions we built at Predica is the synchronization of Office 365 user calendars with SharePoint Online.
 We built it using ONLY the out-of-the-box Azure Logic Apps connector.
 No code!

 That’s not all!

-We didn’t need to spend time on creating a new project, compiling it, building entire CI/CD process.
+We didn’t need to spend time on creating a new project, compiling it, and building the entire CI/CD process.
 We spent time creating the logic of this workflow.
 This is one of the most important advantages of Azure Logic Apps – keeping focused on the business goal, not the way of achieving it.

 We used the following connectors:

 The question is: Do we save money on hosting whereas we don’t pay for the coding part?